-Disaster preparedness consists of a set of measures undertaken by governments, organisations, communities or individuals to better respond and cope with the immediate aftermath of a disaster, whether it be man-made or caused by natural hazards.
+Disaster preparedness consists of a set of measures undertaken by governments, organisations, communities or individuals to better respond and cope with the immediate aftermath of a disaster, whether it be human-made or caused by natural hazards.
 The objective is to reduce loss of life and livelihoods.
-Simple initiatives can go a long way, for instance training for search and rescue, establishing early warning systems, developing contingency plans, or stockpiling equipment and supplies.
-Disaster risk reduction and preparedness plays an important role in building the resilience of communities.
+Simple initiatives can go a long way, for instance in training for search and rescue, establishing early warning systems, developing contingency plans, or stockpiling equipment and supplies.
+Disaster preparedness plays an important role in building the resilience of communities.

 With increasing population growth, rapid and unplanned urbanisation, climate change, environmental degradation and widespread poverty, a growing number of people and assets are exposed to disasters.
 Moreover, many of these events occur in fragile and conflict-affected states, thus increasing the complexity of crises and overburdening countries experiencing violent conflict or fragile governance.

-However, improved practice and response mechanisms saves lives and strengthens the countries and communities’ ability to reduce the impact of disasters.
-Understanding the occurrence and frequency of natural hazards as well as the risks, vulnerabilities and potential impact on people and assets helps to improve preparedness.
+However, improved practice and response mechanisms save lives and strengthen the countries and communities ability to reduce the impact of disasters.
+Understanding the occurrence and frequency of natural hazards, as well as the risks, vulnerabilities and potential impact on people and assets, helps to improve preparedness.
 Instead of providing emergency response only, international efforts should help governments and communities invest in understanding risks and building preparedness capacities for pre-emptive and early action.
 Disaster preparedness is cost-effective and saves aid money.

-These concepts are agreed and firmly embedded into international commitments, including the Sendai Framework for Disaster Risk Reduction, climate negotiations, Agenda 2030, the New Urban Agenda, and the Grand Bargain commitments.
+These concepts are agreed upon and firmly embedded into international commitments, including the 2015 Sendai Framework for Disaster Risk Reduction, the Paris Agreement (2015), the Agenda 2030, the New Urban Agenda, and the Grand Bargain commitments.

 The European Commission contributes to Sendai Priority 4 by ensuring that disaster preparedness is systematically embedded across all sectors into humanitarian aid programmes and projects.
-Over the past 5 years, 65% of all the EU-funded humanitarian projects included a disaster preparedness component.
+Over the past 5 years, an average of 56% of all the EU-funded humanitarian projects included a disaster preparedness component.

 The EU invests in early warning systems, in monitoring and building national and local capacities for response - as exemplified by the EU response to El Niño in the years 2015 and 2016.
 The EU supports partners in developing cost-effective methods to mitigate risk and in collecting the evidence to justify preparedness for early action.